 - Visit the Brazilian Side: The Brazil side is comprised of a beautiful park with a long walking trail that skirts the falls.
-Along the trail you’ll come across various viewpoints that overlook the water, as well as opportunity to see some wildlife.
+Along the trail, you’ll come across various viewpoints that overlook the water, as well as the opportunity to see some wildlife.

 - Visit the Argentinian Side: From Argentina, you’ll have a completely different perspective and a variety of trails that will give you every vantage you can imagine, including walkways that take you straight into the spray zone.
 As with the Brazil side, the wildlife is plentiful and there is even a tourist train to help you access the hiking paths.

 - Helicopter Ride: From the Brazil side, you have the option of taking a scenic helicopter flight over the falls.
 While the view is stunning, it is not a good flight for photography.
 It lasts about 15 minutes and they put 7 people in the helicopter, making it hard to see much.